quimnut/brewcompetition-docker/README.md

 Wait a minute or 2 for the SSL cert to be installed if you see SSL errors.

 Check the logs via docker, or in the appdata folder.

+## Known Issues
+Does not support non-typical ports (80 and 443 only).